Human rights in Saudi Arabia: Extraterritorial harassment, forced repatriation, and killing

 In April 2017, 24-year-old Dina Ali attempted to flee from Saudi Arabia to Australia via the Philippines to escape a forced marriage.
 Despite her pleas for international assistance over social media, airport personnel in the Philippines blocked her from boarding her flight to Sydney, and handed her over to Saudi authorities.
 She was duct taped and forcibly repatriated to Saudi Arabia, where she feared her family would kill her.

 In January 2019, Rahaf Mohammed attempted a similar flight from a forced marriage, traveling to Australia via Kuwait and Thailand.
 She also said that her family threatened to kill her for leaving Islam (which is also a capital offense in Saudi Arabia).
 After her passport was taken and authorities in Thailand acted at the request of the Saudi government to stop her travel, she barricaded herself in her hotel room and pleaded on social media for international assistance.
-The UNHCR and the government of Canada intervened, and Rahaf travelled successfully to Canada via South Korea.
+The UNHCR and the government of Canada intervened, and Rahaf traveled successfully to Canada via South Korea.
 Other Saudi women have done similar things.

 On 2 October 2018, Jamal Khashoggi entered the Saudi consulate in Istanbul in order to deal with paperwork related to his marriage.
 A veteran Saudi journalist who had become a vocal critic of Saudi regime, upon arrival Khashoggi was assassinated and dismembered.
 In the previous September, Khashoggi had fled Saudi Arabia after the arrests of other Saudi intellectuals, clerics and activists, fearing that he too would be arrested or banned from travelling.
 On 3 October, a Saudi official claimed that Khashoggi had been neither detained nor killed, saying: "He is not in the consulate nor in Saudi custody."
 Ibrahim Kalin, Turkish presidential spokesman, said: "According to the information we have, this person who is a Saudi citizen is still at the Saudi consulate in Istanbul."
 Three weeks after Khashoggi went missing, Saudi authorities acknowledged that he had been killed at the consulate and that his body was removed from the consulate.
 The killing was described as "murder" and "a tremendous mistake" by Saudi Foreign Minister Adel al-Jubeir.
 On 25 October 2018, one of the Saudi public prosecutors told the media that Khashoggi's murder was "premeditated".